Text and pictures © 1993-2023 Guillaume Dargaud

 In some places the ice was OK to climb on.
 Here we are on the side cliff of the Astrolabe glacier, about 30 meters high, a dangerous place in summer, but quite stable in winter.
-The ice's too hard and brittle, too bad to lead, but top-roping is OK.
+The ice's too hard and brittle, too risky to lead, but top-roping is OK.
 Here Grosnitho and Pêcheur-Bleu who were using ice-tools and crampons for the 1st time in their life, so give them a break for pulling that hard on the rope...
-The base is on top of the island in the background.
+The station is on top of the island in the background.

 Iceberg ice is the worst I've seen in my climbing experience.
 That's because this ice comes from snow fallen millions of years ago in the center of Antarctica.
 It then went deep underground (up to 4 vertical km of ice in the center !) and the air naturally present in the snow got compressed to tremendous pressures (up to 400 atmospheres !).
 When the ice finally gets out of the glacier in the form of icebergs, the air bubbles are still at the same pressure.
 The slightest shock can release all of it: it just goes 'pang!' and the block is transformed in a pile of broken crystals.
-Very impressive if you are walking on it (it's like walking on crystal glasses), even more if you try to hammer an ice tool in !!!
+Very impressive if you are walking on it with crampons (it's like walking on crystal glasses), even more if you try to hammer an ice axe or screw in !!!

-Left: GrosDom on top of an easy snow iceberg.
+Right: GrosDom on top of an easy snow iceberg.